SKIP TO PAGE CONTENT Scroll to Top

 1. The student should request the note-taking services from the Counselor for Students with Disabilities.

-2. The Counselor approves or denies the service based on the disability.
-Documentation is required for students with learning disabilities.
+2. The counselor approves or denies the service based on the Documentation is required for students with learning disabilities.

 3. Note-takers are hired as student assistants and must meet the requirements of the Student Assistant Policy.
 Occasionally volunteers are used.